- Course Type: Undergraduate

 Advanced Entry ApplicationsRead the information about how to apply for Advanced Entry, then select the link below to apply.

 What is Engineering?

-Engineering is about being creative.
+Engineering is about being creative in technical problem solving.
 Engineers make things possible by using mathematical and scientific principles together with analytical and design skills.
 They tackle existing problems by developing new solutions through innovative technologies.
-They also expand the frontiers of society by developing advanced materials, sustainable energy systems, construction technologies, transport systems and telecommunications infrastructure.
+They also expand the frontiers of society by developing advanced materials, sustainable energy systems, construction technologies, transport systems, biomedical devices and telecommunications infrastructure.
+Ian Test

 Is this the right course for you?